 credit counselling in Canada

 Credit counselling agencies provide a range of services to help consumers who are having difficulties managing their money and handling their debts.
-Some agencies specifically focus on helping people repay their debts, while others also offer credit counselling and financial education to help them learn how to use money and credit wisely.
+Some agencies specifically focus on helping people repay their debts, while others also offer financial education to help them learn how to use money and credit wisely.

 How do I know if a credit counsellor is properly certified?